annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ```

 ## Image & Pointcloud Resources

-Every file containing sensor data (image or pointcloud files) is represented as a `Resource`, with
+Every file containing sensor data is represented as a `Resource`, with
 `Image` and `PointCloud` being the concrete subclasses.

 ```python